Fdatiles/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Description

-This project consist of a script that modifies the data available at the [Human Activity Recognition Using Smartphones Data Set][dataset] repository, as provided by the instructors.
+This project consists of a script that modifies the data available at the [Human Activity Recognition Using Smartphones Data Set][dataset] repository, as provided by the instructors.
 Additionally, it includes the tidy dataset obtained after processing the original files.